carbon-language/carbon-lang/mlir/docs/Traits.md

 This trait is an important structural property of the IR, and enables operations to have [passes](PassManagement.md) scheduled under them.

-### PolyhedralScope

-*   `OpTrait::PolyhedralScope` -- `PolyhedralScope`

-This trait is carried by region holding operations that define a new scope for the purposes of polyhedral optimization and the affine dialect in particular.
-Any SSA values of 'index' type that either dominate such operations, or are defined at the top-level of such operations, or appear as region arguments for such operations automatically become valid symbols for the polyhedral scope defined by that operation.
-As a result, such SSA values could be used as the operands or index operands of various affine dialect operations like affine.for, affine.load, and affine.store.
-The polyhedral scope defined by an operation with this trait includes all operations in its region excluding operations that are nested inside of other operations that themselves have this trait.

 ### Single Block with Implicit Terminator